accesscode-2-1/unit-1/lessons/6_Android-Resources.md

 #### What is the usage of the abstract method and abstract class?

-#### Do Now (Afternoon)
-- Work with the person next to you and code review each others' Thursday in-class assignment.
-- Work with the person next to you and code review each others' homeworks.

 #### Lesson (Afternoon)

 ##### Overview of Android Resource Directories